PHC Mission & Impact

 One in four of us will be affected by mental illness, either personally or through a family member.
 We are all affected by the impact of mental illness on the community.

-- Through our focused and timely intervention, Plymouth Healing Communities reduces the use of high-cost services such as hospital emergency rooms, detoxification services, shelters, and jails.
+- Through our focused and timely intervention, we reduce the use of high-cost services such as hospital emergency rooms, detoxification services, shelters, and jails.

 - Our houses are situated in neighborhoods, helping to destigmatize mental illness and create communities that are less fearful and more complete.